The Nomad Stack: How We Stay Connected (Phones, Numbers & Data)

 For someone who spent years being the guy who knew every trick for saving $4 on a SIM card, I'm now the guy who happily pays for the convenience of not thinking about it.
 That's what years of travel does to you — it teaches you what's actually worth optimizing and what's just noise.

-The Budget Approach: Voice + Local SIMs
+The Budget Approach: Voice + Data, Handled Separately

-If $69/month feels like too much, here's the approach that works and won't leave you stranded:
+If $69/month feels like too much, here's the approach that works and won't leave you stranded.

 For physical SIMs, you can usually grab one at the airport or in the city when you arrive.
 Prices vary, but you're typically looking at $5–$15 for a chunk of data that'll last a few weeks.
 In Southeast Asia, it's often even cheaper.